yellomango9/Alpha-Lab-IT-Complaint-Portal/COMPLETION_SUMMARY.md

 ---

 **🎊 Congratulations!
-The Alpha Lab IT Complaint Portal is complete and ready for use!**
+The AMC Complaint Portal is complete and ready for use!**

 *For questions or support, refer to the comprehensive documentation in the `/guides/` directory.*